-5.5 Leases, Licences and other Estates
+5.6 Leases, Licences and other Estates

-Leases, Licences and other estates formalise the use of community land by groups such as community and non-profit organisations, or by commercial organisations and individuals providing facilities and services for public use.

-Activities should be compatible with the zoning and reserve purpose of the land and provide benefits and services for facilities to the users of the land.
+Leases, Licences and other estates formalise the use of community land by groups such as sporting clubs and non-profit organisations, or by commercial organisations and individuals providing facilities and services for public use.
+Activities should be compatible with the zoning and reservation purpose of the land and provide benefits and services for facilities to the users of the land.